-CHAPTER ONE Guidelines for Coverage
+Guidelines for Coverage

 This Benefits Description describes benefits for the Blue Cross and Blue Shield of Vermont Exclusive Provider Organization (EPO) Plan.
-This Plan is administered for VEHI by Blue Cross and Blue Shield of Vermont (BCBSVT).
-You must see a Network Provider to receive benefits.
+This Plan is administered for your employer by Blue Cross and Blue Shield of Vermont (BCBSVT).
+You must see a BCBSVT Network Provider to receive benefits.
+To receive benefits out of state you must see a Preferred Provider.